 Veale played baseball and basketball in college, and by 1958, when he was a senior, he was well known to scouts.
 In May of that year he was invited to try out for the Cardinals in St. Louis.
 Unbeknownst to the host team, Pirates scout Tuffie Hashem was in attendance early that day, and watched Veale warm up.
 Buddy Hancken, the Pirates’ scout in Birmingham, who had been following Veale for years, seconded Hashem’s recommendation, and Veale auditioned for general manager Joe Brown and pitching coach Bill Burwell at Wrigley Field in Chicago, where the Pirates were playing.
 They signed Veale that day.

-Veale stuck with the Pirates in 1962 and made his major league debut on April 16, starting against the Chicago Cubs at Wrigley Field.
-He lasted only two innings, allowing three earned runs on six hits and three walks.
-He got his first win in his next start, on April 26 in Pittsburgh when he pitched a complete game to defeat the New York Mets, 4-3, and give the Pirates their record-tying tenth consecutive victory to start the season.
-Veale failed to last into the fourth inning in his next two starts, and was moved to the bullpen, where he pitched five times through May 25, when he was sent back to Columbus.
+Veale stuck with the Pirates in 1962 and made his major-league debut on April 16, starting against the Chicago Cubs at Wrigley Field.
+He lasted only 2 1/3 innings, allowing three earned runs on six hits and three walks.
+He got his first win in his next start, on April 26 in Pittsburgh when he pitched a complete game to defeat the New York Mets, 4-3, and give the Pirates their record-tying 10th consecutive victory to start the season.
+Veale failed to make it through the fourth inning in his next two starts, and was moved to the bullpen, where he pitched four times through May 25, when he was sent back to Columbus.
 On August 10 he set an International League record for the most strikeouts in a game, 22 against the Buffalo Bisons.
-Veale didn’t get the win; he was lifted for a pinch-hitter in the top of the tenth inning.
-He suffered an even worse fate on September 1, when he pitched a one-hitter against Jacksonville and struck out 15, only to lose 2-1.
+Veale didn’t get the win; he was lifted for a pinch-hitter in the top of the 10th inning.
+He suffered an even worse fate on September 3, when he pitched a one-hitter against Jacksonville and struck out 15, only to lose 2-1.
 After winning eight games and striking out 179 in 134 innings, Veale and his good friend Willie Stargell were called up to the Pirates in September.
-On September 20 against the Cincinnati Reds, he pitched seven innings in a 4-3 win.
+On September 20 against the Cincinnati Reds, he pitched into the seventh inning in a 4-3 win.
 He followed that with a three-hit win over Milwaukee on the 28th, and earned his first save two days later.

 Two starts later, on June 16, Veale duplicated his feat, striking out 12 New York Mets in a complete-game, 6-4 victory.
 Adams’ record finally fell on September 22 when Veale fanned 15 Milwaukee Braves, but it was not a happy occasion as he pitched a complete game only to lose 2-0.

 In 1965 Veale finished with a record of 17-12 and an ERA of 2.84.
 He pushed his strikeouts to 276, the most in the modern era by a Pirate.
-Led by Veale on the mound and Stargell and Roberto Clemente at the plate, the Pirates finished with a record of 90-72, good enough for third place in the National League, seven games behind the pennant-winning St. Louis Cardinals.
+Led by Veale on the mound and Stargell and Roberto Clemente at the plate, the Pirates finished with a record of 90-72, good enough for third place in the National League, seven games behind the pennant-winning Los Angeles Dodgers.